-KEY ELEMENTS OF GOVERNANCE ASSESS- MENT COMMENTS Reviewing the effectiveness of the decision- making framework, including delegation arrangements, decision making in partnerships, information provided to decision makers and robustness of data quality.
+KEY ELEMENTS OF GOVERNANCE ASSESS- MENT COMMENTS Reviewing the effectiveness of the decision-making framework, including delegation arrangements, decision making in partnerships, information provided to decision makers and robustness of data quality.
 Good Appropriate governance arrangements in place, CFA plus 5 Committees.
-Updated Committee terms of reference agreed, supported by Standing Orders, and Scheme of Delegation and Financial Regulations, which have all been reviewed and updated in last 3 years.
+Committee terms of reference agreed, supported by Standing Orders, and Scheme of Delegation and Financial Regulations.
 BCP arrangements in place in respect of systems and information, including regular backing up and storage of data.
-ICT Disaster Recovery Plan in place Measuring the performance of services and related projects and ensuring that they are delivered in accordance with defined outcomes and that they represent the best use of resources and value for money.
+ICT Disaster Recovery Plan in place

+KEY ELEMENTS OF GOVERNANCE ASSESS- MENT COMMENTS Measuring the performance of services and related projects and ensuring that they are delivered in accordance with defined outcomes and that they represent the best use of resources and value for money.
 Good Comprehensive performance management information presented to SMT/Performance Committee on a regular basis.
-A replacement Performance Management System is required KPIs agreed with monitoring arrangements in place Annual Report HMICFRS Inspection regime Operational Assurance Audit Team to review:- • operational preparedness • operational response • operational learning The quarterly publication - Safety Health and Environment and Operational Assurance Performance Summary identifies learning from incidents etc. External Audit review Comprehensive financial information reporting framework.
-An upgraded Finance System will be implemented in April 22 to further improve this Medium Term Financial Plan and balanced budget in place
+A replacement Performance Management System is required KPIs agreed with monitoring arrangements in place Annual Report HMICFRS Inspection regime Operational Assurance Audit Team to review:- • operational preparedness • operational preparedness • operational response • operational learning • The quarterly publication - Safety Health and Environment and Operational Assurance Performance Summary identifies learning from incidents etc. External Audit review Comprehensive financial information reporting framework.
+An upgraded Finance System will be implemented by December 22 to further improve this Medium Term Financial Plan and balanced budget in place Service reviews identified to deliver savings Resources redirected into priority areas